mail.com

 What the public pricing page doesn't put in bold.
 Captured from pricing-page footnotes, contract terms, and recurring complaints.

-• MailCollector for external accounts only works after a web-based setup, adding a few minutes of configuration.
+• MailCollector for external accounts requires a web-based setup, adding friction.

 Where the pricing makes sense